wp-plugins/wp-dragtoshare-extended/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

+== Screenshots ==

+1. The plugin in action
+2. The admin panel

 == Changelog ==

-1.09 :
+= 1.09 =
-- Fixed issue on Safari browser.
+* Fixed issue on Safari browser.

-1.08 :
+= 1.08 =
-- Choose between automatic mode or manual mode (All images draggables versus chosen ones).
+* Choose between automatic mode or manual mode (All images draggables versus chosen ones).
 Manual mode works with [dtse] shortcode.
 Please report to the plugin admin panel.

-1.07 :
+= 1.07 =
-- Adding URL Shortening (http://is.gd/) for Twitter sharing
+* Adding URL Shortening (http://is.gd/) for Twitter sharing

-1.06 :
+= 1.06 =
-- Adding permalink sharing option.
+* Adding permalink sharing option.
 (In posts lists, the post permalink is shared instead of current URL)
-- Italian translation added (courtesy of Stefan @ http://www.stefandes.com)
+* Italian translation added (courtesy of Stefan @ http://www.stefandes.com)

-1.05 :
+= 1.05 =
-- Minor fixe on positioning.
+* Minor fixe on positioning.

-1.04 :
+= 1.04 =
-- Adding sharing icons vertical positioning selection in plugin admin.
+* Adding sharing icons vertical positioning selection in plugin admin.
-- French translation updated.
+* French translation updated.

-1.03 :
+= 1.03 =
-- Minor fixes in backoffice : escaping and stripping HTML tags from strings submitted by users
+* Minor fixes in backoffice : escaping and stripping HTML tags from strings submitted by users
-- Major fix on lib include paths
+* Major fix on lib include paths
-- French translation updated.
+* French translation updated.

-1.02 :
+= 1.02 =
-- Handling lib include paths
+* Handling lib include paths

-1.01 :
+= 1.01 =
-- Minor fixes
+* Minor fixes

-1.0 :
+= 1.0 =
-- First release
+* First release

 == Special Thanks ==